NegatioN/negation.github.io/_favorites/quote_86.md

 ---
 text: >
-  "Showing off is the fool's idea of glory." - Bruce Lee
+  "A day without laughter is a day wasted." - Charlie Chaplin
 type: quote
 ---